 - Students who have a physical or sensory disability are entitled to adaptations in teaching, examinations and practicals, on written request.
 These changes will be geared as much as possible to a student's individual needs, but they must not affect the quality or the degree of difficulty of a subject or an examination programme.
-The facilities provided to this end may involve adapting the form or duration of examinations and/or practicals to the student's individual situation or making practical aids available. - 2.
+The facilities provided to this end may involve adapting the form or duration of examinations and/or practicals to the student's individual situation or making practical aids available.
+Examples of adaptions can be found in Appendix 1 to these regulations. - 2.
 The request referred to in paragraph 1 should be accompanied by a recent medical certificate from a doctor or a psychologist.
-If there is evidence of dyslexia, the request should be accompanied by a document issued by a recognised dyslexia-testing bureau (i.e. registered with BIG, NIB, or NVO).
-If possible, this certificate should also estimate the extent to which the disability forms an obstacle to study progress. - 3.
+If possible, this certificate should also estimate the extent to which the disability forms an obstacle to study progress.
+If there is evidence of dyslexia, the request should be accompanied by a document issued by a recognised dyslexia-testing bureau (i.e. registered with BIG, NIB, or NVO). - 3.
 Requests for the adaptation of the teaching facilities are decided on by the Dean or by the director of studies acting on his behalf.
-Requests for the adaptation of examinations are decided on by the examiner. - 4.
-The application referred to in subsection 1 shall be submitted by the student at least 20 working days before the start of the course in question.
+The Board of Examiners will decide on requests for adaptions to examinations. - 4.
+The student should ask for the facilities specified in the previous paragraphs within 20 work days from the start of the course.
+The certificate referred to in paragraph 2 should accompany this request.